WordPress/gutenberg/docs/how-to-guides/block-tutorial/writing-your-first-block-type.md

 -   `title`: Block title shown in inserter
 -   `name`: Unique name defines your block
--   `category`: Category in inserter (text, media, design, widgets, theme embed)
+-   `category`: Category in inserter (text, media, design, widgets, theme, embed)
 -   `icon`: Dashicon icon displayed for block
 -   `editorScript`: JavaScript file to load for block

-The block.json file should be added to your plugin.
+The `block.json` file should be added to your plugin.
 To start a new plugin, create a directory in `/wp-content/plugins/` in your WordPress.

-Create a basic block.json file there:
+Create a basic `block.json` file there:

 {% codetabs %}
 {% JSX %}